o-bissing/premier-league-database-etl/README.md

 To create this project I worked with the following tools/technologies:

-- **ETL** tools to extract the data from an API, transform it and load into a PostgreSQL database with following visualisation using Power BI
+- **ETL** tools to extract the data from an API, transform it and load into a PostgreSQL database with subsequent visualisation using Power BI
 - **REST** technology to communicate with an API
 - **JSON** file format for storing the data before it would be transferred into a table
 - **requests** python library for fetching the data from the API
 - **SQLAlchemy** python library for transfering the data from JSON file to the table
 - **pgAdmin** for managing the database, creating ERD diagram
+- **Power BI** to create a report
 - **ChatGPT** to help with fixing some errors and creating a complicated SQL-query
-- **Power BI** to create a report
 - **Bash** for interaction with OS, doing terminal based tasks and working with GitHub
 - **Git** for version control